GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 heuristic.

-Previously, the installability check passed if the page had a service worker installed that included a `fetch` event handler.
-Chrome did not have the capability to simulate requests through the service worker, so a full check of correct offline behaviour was not possible.
+Previously, the installability check passed if the page had a service worker that included a `fetch` event handler.
+Chrome did not have the ability to simulate requests through the service worker, so a full check of correct offline behaviour was not possible.

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/qrDoFGCM2s8pBvM4n7Dv.png", alt="Diagram of service worker", width="800", height="385" %}

 That meant that Chrome did not have the ability to validate whether the `fetch` event handler returned a valid resource with HTTP 200 during the offline check.
-Chrome only checked whether the service worker actually has a `fetch` handler.
+Chrome only checked whether the service worker actually had a `fetch` handler.

-Starting in Chrome 89, Chrome has the ability to run simulated offline requests through the service worker, allowing us to update the offline detection logic to better reflect actual offline support of the application.
+Starting in Chrome 89, Chrome has the ability to run simulated offline requests through the service worker, allowing improved offline detection logic to better reflect actual offline support of the application.

 ## Updated offline detection logic

 The updated offline detection logic checks:

-1) That there is a service worker installed for the page.
+* That there is a service worker installed for the page.
-2) That the installed service worker has a `fetch` event.
+* That the installed service worker has a `fetch` event.
-3) **That the installed service worker `fetch` event returns an HTTP 200 status code (indicating a successful fetch) in simulated offline mode.**
+* **That the installed service worker `fetch` event returns an HTTP 200 status code (indicating a successful fetch) in simulated offline mode.**

 ## What does this mean for developers?

-A properly implemented offline mode requires that the `fetch` handler return a resource with HTTP 200, so, if you've correctly implemented an offline mode for your Progressive Web App, this change to the offline detection logic will not require any action on your part.
+A properly implemented offline mode requires that the `fetch` handler return a resource with HTTP 200, so, if you've correctly implemented an offline mode for your Progressive Web App, this change to offline detection requires no action by you.

 On the other hand, if you only defined a `fetch` handler stub, or if your offline mode isn't working properly and a resource is not returned with an